 InGrid should be started as Windows service (it will use

-C:\Program Files (x86)\RenderX\InGrid\ingrid.conf
+C:\Program Files (x86)\RenderX\InGrid\ingrid.conf as its config)

 Use this Sample Client